 Role and Purpose of a Project Charter

-The first section of a project charter will spell out the name of the project, the names of the sponsor and project manager, and the date the document was prepared.
-Then you get into the meat of the document.
+The first section of a project charter will offer basic details such as the name of the project, the project sponsors and manager, and the date the document was prepared.

-- Budget: At this point you might not have all the details about the project tasks, so you can’t put a full and detailed project budget together.
-Note down any budget constraints or the high-level initial range of expenditure that you expect.
+At this point you might not have all the details about the project tasks, so you can’t put a full and detailed project budget together.
+However, you can note down any budget constraints or the high-level estimation of expected costs.

-- Milestones: If you know the high-level milestones, include them in the project charter in this section.
-You can transfer them to your Gantt chart later when you come to put together a more detailed plan.
-At the moment you’re just looking for drop-dead dates or anything specified in the contracts you are working to.
+If you know the high-level milestones include them in the project charter in this section.
+At the very least, you should include estimated project start and end dates.
+You should also list drop-dead dates or anything specified in the contracts you are working with.
+You can transfer these milestones to your Gantt chart later when you come to put together a more detailed project plan.

 Approving the Project Charter